-Tsioulcas has reported from across Europe, north and west Africa, south Asia, and Cuba for NPR and other outlets.
+Tsioulcas has also reported from north and west Africa, south Asia, and across Europe for NPR and other outlets.
 Prior to joining NPR in 2011, she was widely published as a writer and critic on both classical and world music, and was the North America editor for Gramophone Magazine and the classical music columnist for Billboard.

-Born in Boston, Tsioulcas was trained from an early age as a classical violinist and violist.
-She holds a B.A. from Barnard College, Columbia University in comparative religion.
+Born in Boston and based in New York, Tsioulcas is a lapsed classical violinist and violist (shoutout to all the overlooked violists!).
+She graduated from Barnard College, Columbia University with a B.A. in comparative religion.

 - Larry McMurtry, Novelist And Screenwriter Of The West, Has Died At Age 84

 - NYC Mayor Promises To Help Broadway Reopen By September

 - James Levine, Former Met Opera Music Director, Is Dead At Age 77